metagenomics/2015-biogas-cebitec/README.md

 ### Makefile

 The complete workflow is organized in a single GNU [Makefile](Makefile).
-It downloads all data and re-runs all steps to reproduce the results.
+It downloads all data and re-runs all analysis steps (w/o the time-consuming BLASTP search against KEGG, for that please adjust the Makefile).
 Thus, all data and results can be reproduced by a simple invocation of `make`.

 ### Docker container